bitcoinerlab/web/src/guides/standardTransactions.md

 descriptors.signers.signBIP32({ psbt, masterNode });
 ```

 After signing the transaction, we need to finalize the input using the `finalizePsbtInput` method.
-Finalizing the input involves several steps, including adding the scriptSig or scriptWitness.
-The scriptSig is a part of the transaction input that contains the unlocking script, which proves the ownership of the UTXO being spent.
-In the case of Segwit transactions, the unlocking script is called the scriptWitness.
+Finalizing the input involves several steps, including adding the `scriptSig` or `scriptWitness`.
+The `scriptSig` is a part of the transaction input that contains the unlocking script, which proves the ownership of the UTXO being spent.
+In the case of Segwit transactions, the unlocking script is called the `scriptWitness`.

-Finalizing the input means that all required signatures are present, the scriptSig or scriptWitness has been added, and the input is ready to be included in the transaction.
+Finalizing the input means that all required signatures are present, the `scriptSig` or `scriptWitness` has been added, and the input is ready to be included in the transaction.
 This is an essential step, as it verifies that the transaction is complete and ready for broadcasting.

 ```typescript
 descriptorLegacy.finalizePsbtInput({ psbt, index: legacyInputNumber });